 - U.S. Patent Law, U.S. Code 35, Chapter 26

-NWCG follows the linking policy implemented by our member organizations.
+NWCG follows the linking policies implemented by our member organizations.

 NWCG guidance for the management of documents, data, and the protection of government records.
 Individuals handling NWCG or incident records are responsible for managing them responsibly and according to the law and regulation.
 Information is provided for the following: